Alfred Shaw: Career

 Shaw was one of the few cricketers of his time whose Christian name was used more frequently than his initials.
 Standing only 5'6½" tall, he put on copious weight near the end of his career, when his naturally corpulent build was dramatically accentuated.
 It is unfortunate, therefore, that most photographs of him were taken so late in his cricketing life.
 A man of droopy aspect, bushed eyes, some classically Victorian facial hair and a belt nearer his breast than his substantial waist, he did not look the part of the era's finest medium-pacer, but there were few who questioned his credentials.

 Shaw's first-class career extended from 1864 to 1897, and most of his matches were for Nottinghamshire.
 He had the unusual distinction for a professional of frequently captaining that county, and this was vindicated when he took Notts to four successive Championships from 1883 to 1886.
 He was a natural leader with a powerful persona, but his connection with Notts all but ended after that last triumph.
 As his team-mates observed, the county's team went into rapid decline upon his departure.

 Sometime during Shaw's early career, he suggested that the creases should be made by whitewash and this was gradually adopted through the 1870s.
 The origin of creases is uncertain, but they were in use at the beginning of the 18th century when they were created by scratching, the popping crease being 46 inches in front of the wicket at each end of the pitch.
 In the course of time, the scratches became cuts which were an inch deep and an inch wide.
 The cut was in use until the second half of the 19th century when whitewashing replaced it.

 A fervent champion of the professional cricketer's rights, Shaw did a lot of work in support of his contemporaries.
 He declined to tour with WG Grace in 1873/74 because the professionals in the squad were to be afforded only second-class facilities.
 In 1881, he led a strike of Notts professionals, demanding a formal contract of employment to guarantee an automatic benefit at the end of an agreed playing period.
-The high-handed Nottinghamshire committee thought this absolute anarchy and, apparently justified in its feeling that an amateur skipper was the way to go, dropped every member of the offending faction from the side.
+The high-handed Nottinghamshire committee thought this absolute anarchy and, apparently justified in its feeling that an amateur skipper was the way to go, dropped every member of the offending faction from the team.
 There was eventually a reconciliation, however, and Shaw took on the captaincy once more.